John O'Brien (minors14)

 - Bats Right, Throws Right

 - School Oral Roberts University

 First baseman John O'Brien spent 11 years in the minors, primarily in the independent leagues, hitting over 200 home runs.
-He won three home run titles and one MVP.
+He won three home run titles and one MVP award.
 He is the brother of Charlie O'Brien, brother-in-law of Erik Sonberg and uncle of Chris O'Brien.

 O'Brien began his pro career with the Hamilton Redbirds and did very well, hitting .308/.385/.500 with 23 doubles and 10 home runs in 77 games.
 He led the New York-Penn League in doubles, tied for 5th in homers, was 8th in average (between Lyle Mouton and Mike Cantu) and was second in slugging.
 He lost All-Star honors at 1B to Derrick White.
 In '92, he fell to .243/.322/.390 for the Springfield Cardinals and his error percentage at 1B more than doubled from .007 to .017.
 He fielded .999 with just one error in 1993, which he split between the Savannah Cardinals (.249/.283/.449, 66 RBI in 68 G) and St. Petersburg Cardinals (8 for 23, 2B, HR, 2 BB).